senzub/frontend-interview-questions/JS.md

     1. List of Falsey values
       1. null
       2. 0, -0
       3. undefined
       4. ""
       5. NaN

     2. ALL other values are therefore Truthy

       Includes ALL objects, such as [], {}

       Negative numbers

       !!-2  -> true;

 #### Number

-Operators:
+Operators: 4

 1. +, only if ALL numbers
-2.
+2. Unary operator, +/-
+3. -,/, multiply always coerce to numbers
+4. ==, coerce to number,

+  If any boolean, always coerce to number,
+  If any str, coerce to number

+  however, null not coerced to zero, only for ==

+  So Number(null) =>   0
+  But null == 0;

+  false, b/c not coerced

 #### String

-Operators:
+Operators: 1

+1. +, is default, if any strings, concatenate

+<a name="abstractequality"></a>
+### Abstract Equality   ==

+1. If differnt types, convert and compare values
+   Precedence:
+   If boolean, to nonboolean, to number

+   If String, with number, convert to numer

+  So  "5" == true;
+      "5" == 1;

+       5 == 1;  -> false

+<a name="strictequality"></a>
+### Strict Equality   ===

+1. NO conversion
+2. If different types, always false

+  ex: "0" === 0   -> false

+3. If same type, compare values
+4. If values same, true, else false

+<a name="eventdelegation"></a>
+### Event Delegation

+A technique in the DOM, where a single event handler is placed on parent as a delegate to receive and respond to event acted on child

+This works because event bubbling allows event to propagate/be experienced by parents up to dom

+ex:  ul
+       li

+   instead of placing multiple event handlers on li, place one on ul, to get e.target values

+<a name="eventpropagation"></a>
+### Event Propagation

+#### Two Types of Event propgation

+  These two types travel across SAME elements, just different directions

+  1. Event bubbling

+  Event travels from target to document top

+  2. Event capturing

+  Event travels from document top to target

 <a name="modulusoperator"></a>
 ### Modulus Operator